Yagavi1994/memories/README.md

 # Wireframes

-Since I took the moments walthrough website as my inspiration, I used it itself as a wireframe for my project.
-So I made wireframes only few of the important pages, others I used the same outlook of the moments web application.
+I drew inspiration for my project from the Moments Walkthrough website, using it as a foundational guide for the design and structure.
+Consequently, I adopted the visual framework of the Moments application for most of the pages in my project.
+However, I created custom wireframes for a few key pages where unique functionality or design elements were required to better suit the objectives of Memories.
+For the rest of the pages, I aligned them closely with the Moments application’s layout while adding my personal touches to ensure a cohesive and polished user experience.

 ### Mobile
 #### Sign-in Page